History of Stetson University

 The university purchases a massive Beckerarth Organ for use in the Elizabeth Hall Chapel.
 56 crates were shipped from Hamburg, Germany, to DeLand, where three men from the organ workshop spent two months assembling it in place.
 Rudolph von Beckerath came to DeLand after the assembly was completed, to perform the voicing of the 2,548 pipes in the instrument.
 In 1992, a new case for the organ was built and, in 2004, the organ was cleaned and improved with the addition of a new console and pedal board.
 The organ's 50th anniversary was observed with a two-day celebration in 2011.

 The Board of Trustees votes to end the football program.
 Over time, with shifting priorities and student attitudes, the program had lost its prominence.
 Most of the schools the university had played had either abandoned their programs or grown too large to compete against.
 The final football game was played in 1956 against the University of Havana.
-Though the times had changed, they would change again, as football is set to return to Stetson University in the fall of 2013.
+Though the times had changed, they would change again, as football returned to Stetson University in the fall of 2013.
 Pictured is the university's 1957 football team.

 The university's geography department is introduced and is the first geography program in Florida.
 The university began its affiliation with Gamma Theta Upsilon, the international geography honor society, in the same year.